 Starting with friends or peers is a great way to get some early feedback and work on handling follow-up questions.
 Take note of the feedback they give you, and implement it into your answer.

 Of course, the ideal mock interview partners are Facebook ex-interviewers themselves.
 They're best suited to give feedback on your answer to “why Facebook?”, as well as other questions that are likely to come up in your interviews.Granted, not everybody has a Facebook ex-interviewer in their network, much less one who is available for multiple mock interview sessions.
 That’s why we’ve created a coaching platform where you can find ex-interviewers at Facebook to practice with.
-Learn more and start scheduling sessions today.
+Learn more about Facebook/Meta mock interviews and start scheduling sessions today.